istio/istio.io/content/docs/setup/kubernetes/aws/index.md

 keywords: [aws]
 ---

-Follow these instructions to setup the AWS with Kops cluster for Istio.
+To setup the AWS with Kops cluster for Istio, follow these instructions:

 When you install a new cluster with Kubernetes version 1.9, the prerequisite to enable `admissionregistration.k8s.io/v1beta1` is covered.